project-zot/project-zot.github.io/docs/articles/storage.md

 | true      | omitted      | GC enabled with 1 hour interval |
 | true      |  0           | GC runs only once |
 | true      |  >0          | GC enabled with specified interval |

+Optional `gcTimeWindow` further restricts when those periodic sweeps may *start*.
+It has no effect when GC is disabled or when `gcInterval` is `0`.

 The configuration model also allows the configuration of a tunable delay (`gcDelay`), which can be set depending on client network speeds and the size of blobs.
 The `gcDelay` attribute causes collection to run once after the specified delay time.
 This attribute has a default value of one hour (`1h`).